 Common pitfalls

-- Forgetting hreflang and getting two language versions treated as competing duplicates.
-Detection: Search Console reports “Duplicate, Google chose different canonical” between EN and ZH URLs.
+- Missing or broken hreflang.
+Without reciprocal hreflang, the two versions get treated as competing duplicates.
+Detection: Search Console reports “Duplicate, Google chose different canonical” between an EN and ZH URL.
+Validate in the International Targeting report.

-- Splitting an already-thin internal-link graph across two languages.
-Mitigation: keep cross-links explicit (each article has a “Related” block in its own language, not a literal translation of the other language’s).
+- Splitting an already-thin internal-link graph.
+Keep cross-links explicit.
+Each article carries a “Related” block in its own language, written for that language, not a literal translation of the other side’s links.

 FAQ

-- Can I start English-only and add Chinese later?: Yes, and this is usually the right path.
-Add Chinese after the English site has stable traffic and you have a clear sense of what topics work.
+- Can I start English-only and add Chinese later?: Yes, and it is usually the right path.
+Add Chinese once the English site has stable traffic and you know which topics work.
 Plan the URL structure with

 - Should I use subdomains or subfolders?: Subfolders (